 Basics of North Carolina's Security Deposit Law

 The state of North Carolina has basic laws that landlords must follow when it comes to the security deposit.
 If you do not follow the correct rules, you may forfeit your right to keep a tenant’s security deposit.
-Here are seven security deposit guidelines every landlord in North Carolina must understand and follow.
+Here are the basic security deposit guidelines every landlord in North Carolina must understand and follow.

-North Carolina Security Deposit Limit Depends on Length of Lease
+Security Deposit Limit Depends on Length of Lease

 The maximum amount you can charge as a security deposit in North Carolina depends on the length of tenancy.